souvikhaldar/huntsman/README.md

 2. The excellent book [Black Hat Go: Go Programming For Hackers and Pentesters](https://www.amazon.in/Black-Hat-Go-Programming-Pentesters-ebook/dp/B073NPY29N) by Tom Steele, Chris Patten and Dan Kottmann.

-# What sets huntsman apart?
-* Fast and concurrent
-* Single binary executable for almost every platform and architecture
-* Consumes very less RAM (about 10-15 MB) and CPU
-* Each step well documented and covered in video tutorial as well
-* The binary compiled it Golang is very hard to reverse engineer, hence it is

 # Path
 - [x] Port scanner